 Modern Western medicine divides biological systems into discrete functions based on structures.

-The treatment approach of unblocking the qi with acupuncture or massage or herbal medicine simply returns the musculoskeletal structure, blood flow, nerves, and lymph flow to proper functioning.
+The treatment approach of unblocking the qi with acupuncture, massage, or herbal medicine simply returns the musculoskeletal structure, blood flow, nerves, and lymph flow to proper functioning.
 Qi in this case is an elegant shorthand for describing the function or lack thereof of several body systems.

-Pathology on deeper levels can effect the hormones, immune system, digestion, the psychological state etc, which is still a pathology of qi, physiological function, in these interdependent systems.
+Pathology on deeper levels can effect the hormones, immune system, digestion, the psychological state etc, which is still a pathology of qi – a disruption of physiological function– in these interdependent systems.

 Qi travels along the fascial planes, which connect limbs and organs